jbarrow/tinyhnsw/README.md

-# `tinyhnsw`
+# `tinyhnsw` - the littlest vector database

 TinyHNSW is a tiny, simple vector database.
+It weighs in at a measly few hundred lines of code.
-It's built on a straightforward implementation of HNSW in Python with minimal dependencies.
+It's built on a straightforward (but not fast) implementation of HNSW in Python with minimal dependencies.
 It has an associated set of tutorials that build up to understanding how HNSW works, and how you can build your own TinyHNSW.

 ⚠️ The vector database part of this works, but the tutorial is not yet complete.
 I will update the README checklist below as chapters and code are completed.